se21m024/DataScience/ML - Exercise 2/se21m024_Stummer_ml_ex2_comp_eval.md

 (columns: actual classes, rows: predicted classes)

 When inspecting the confusion matrix of the best overall result (SVM with MCFFs) it can be seen that 97% of the tested classical songs were categorized correctly.
 More specifically, only 3% of the classical songs were classified as jazz songs.
 All other classical songs were correctly classified as classical songs.
 The genre the model had the most problems was rock.
-Only 30.2% of the rock songs were corretly classified.
+Only 30.2% of the rock songs were correctly classified.
 It seems to be most difficult for the model to distinct rock songs from disco songs.
-As many as 23% of all rock songs were classified as disco songs.
+As many as 23.3% of all rock songs were classified as disco songs.

 # Comparison between data sets